kfeger/ESP-Neopixle-Clock/README.md

 Sets the LED brightness on sunrise and sundown (Timelord.h)

-Adjust your timezone and your wifi parameters to your needs.
+Adjust your timezone to your needs.

+WiFi ist configured via WiFiManager